jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 > If you're starting a new project, choose Phoenix!
 But if you have a legacy project then there are more tradeoffs to consider.

 > I'd say that if you are having performance problems which can't be solved with basic solutions (such as fixing n+1 database queries) then it may be worth it to switch to Phoenix.
 High availability requirements are another good reason.
 It also may be worth it if your project involves lots of concurrency or sockets- stuff that most languages and frameworks do poorly, but Elixir and Phoenix do really really well.

+> Another huge reason to switch to Phoenix is if you want real-time interactive apps.
+Phoenix LiveView lets you have that without having to manage two frameworks + an API layer, like you would if you used, for example, Rails and React.
+It's also fantastic for dashboards and other apps that need up-to-date information from the server.

 > If you're investigating Phoenix, then it's likely that you fall into one of those camps.
 However, if you're happy with your current tech, or if you're unhappy for different reasons, consider whether the benefits of Phoenix will be worth the cost of a rewrite.